glacials/splits-io/docs/api.md

 can error because of them, or because of the server; that they get rate limited; that their authentication expires; that a user expects to see any issues in the console; and many more.

 **All** these needs are solved by HTTP.
 It's free.
-It doesn't sound like much, but trust us -- we built raceables to be handled 100% over WebSockets, and got so many headaches re-implementing what were effectively basic features of HTTP or REST that we switched the nearly-complete implementation to the read-only WebSockets version you see today.
+It doesn't sound like much, but trust us -- we built Races to be handled 100% over WebSockets, and got so many headaches re-implementing what were effectively basic features of HTTP or REST that we switched the nearly-complete implementation to the read-only WebSockets version you see today.